in2erval/NewtonFractal/README.md

 To generate the image, run **Main.hs** on GHCI and type **"main"**.
 Please note that the fractals can take a **very long time** to generate depending on the function and the parameters.

+Once the picture has been generated, you can use the mouse to move the picture around, zoom in/out with the scroll wheel, and use arrows to shift the picture around the viewport.
+Note that zooming in will not allow you to see the fractal in more detail (i.e. it will be pixellated).

 ## Dependencies